chris838/banana-collector/Report.md

 This is particularly easy to implement in our case, since we already have two versions of the model (our target and local models) which should be sufficiently different from one another.

 ## Results

+Our agent solved the environment after 482 episodes.
+Although a minor improvement, it would be worth running this test multiple times since the difference was small and possible not statistically significant.

+A plot of the rewards per episode is included below.

 ![Reward Graph of Double DQN](https://github.com/chris838/banana-collector/blob/master/results/double_dqn_64_64.png)